m4c0/android-ndk-without-gradle/README.md

 If you want to try this project:

-1. Run something like this: `sh build.sh <path-to-ndk>`
+1. Run something like this: `sh build.sh`
 1. ???
 1. Profit

 This assumes you have the Android NDK installed and CMake.
+It will use the latest version available for each required component.

 ## With a little bit more details: